Toronto Crime Stoppers launches Organized Retail Crime Awareness Campaign

 This latest campaign serves as a reminder of the impacts retail theft is having on consumers.
 Retail theft is a profitable criminal enterprise that costs Canadian retailers approximately $5 billion a year.
 Along with the financial loss of retail crime, there is also the potential for increased violence associated with this type of criminal activity.

-The objective of the initiative is straightforward: create awareness within the community on the growing issue of retail theft and remind citizens to report individuals involved in this criminal activity anonymously to Crime Stoppers.
+The focus of the initiative is to increase public awareness during the holiday season about the growing issue of organized retail theft.
+It also encourages citizens to report individuals involved in retail theft and other forms of criminal activity anonymously through Crime Stoppers.

-“Organized retail theft is often perceived as harmless shoplifting, when in fact, it’s a lucrative, criminal enterprise and part of the business plan for gangs funding other illegal activities,” says Sean Sportun, Chair, Toronto Crime Stoppers.
-“This proactive approach to create awareness in partnership with our retail partners and the Toronto Police Service is a testament to improving the safety of the community we serve which empowers a movement of a crime free Toronto”.
+“Organized retail theft is a lucrative, criminal enterprise and part of the business plan for gangs to fund other illegal activities,” said Sean Sportun, Chair, Toronto Crime Stoppers.
+“These individuals or groups present a significant threat to the safety of employees and the overall community.”

 Print this page